pmunts/muntsos/README.txt

 USB Gadgets

-You will need to edit some boot configuration files to enable USB Gadget mode.
+You will need to edit some boot configuration files to enable USB Gadget mode on a Raspberry Pi 4.
 First, change dtoverlay=dwc2,dr_mode=host to dtoverlay=dwc2,dr_mode=peripheral in /boot/config.txt to change the USB-C receptacle from USB host to USB peripheral.
 Then change the OPTIONS word in /boot/cmdline.txt to 0x172C for a USB HID gadget, 0x072E